 Watering Your Lawn Automatically

 There are many different ways to efficiently and automatically water your lawn.
-There are a few factors you should take into account.
-Ask yourself the following questions: How much water will I need?
+But first, ask yourself the following questions: How much water will I need?
 How large an area do I need to cover?
 What shape is my lawn?
 Is there anything nearby that can’t get wet?

 Here are a few popular types of sprinklers to consider: